altocodenl/tagaway/readme.md

    - Must contain fields (otherwise, 400 with body `{error: 'field'}`).
    - Must contain one file (otherwise, 400 with body `{error: 'file'}`).
    - Must contain a field `uid` with an upload id (otherwise, 400 with body `{error: 'uid'}`.
 The `uid` groups different uploaded files into an upload unit, for UI purposes.
-   - Can contain a field `provider` with value `'google'` or `'dropbox'`.
+   - Can contain a field `providerData` with value `['google'|'dropbox', FILE_ID, FILE_MODIFICATION_TIME]`.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - Must contain no extraneous fields (otherwise, 400 with body `{error: 'invalidField'}`).
-The only allowed fields are `uid`, `lastModified`, `tags` and `provider`; the last two are optional.
+The only allowed fields are `uid`, `lastModified`, `tags` and `providerData`; the last two are optional.
    - Must contain no extraneous files (otherwise, 400 with body `{error: 'invalidFile'}`).
 The only allowed file is `pic`.
    - Must include a `lastModified` field that's parseable to an integer (otherwise, 400 with body `{error: 'lastModified'}`).
    - If it includes a `tag` field, it must be an array (otherwise, 400 with body `{error: 'tags'}`).
 None of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'tag: TAGNAME'}`).